Waste Incineration Services

 The EPA has determined that incineration is the Best Demonstrated Available Technology for the majority of organic hazardous wastes.
-This is because the process destroys the hazardous characteristics permanently and reduces the volume of waste sent to landfills by more than 95%.
+This is because waste incineration services destroy waste’s hazardous characteristics permanently and reduce the volume of waste sent to landfills by more than 95 percent.

 What is incineration?

-According to the EPA, the following are types of incinerators for hazardous waste:
+According to the EPA, the following types of incinerators are utilized for hazardous waste: